techidaily/site-win11-tips/source/_posts/a-step-by-step-approach-8-ways-to-iis-explorer.md

  When you create a website, you’d usually want to test it first before hosting it on the internet.
 This helps you ensure that everything works properly.

- Now, there are tons of[tools you can use to test your website](https://www.makeuseof.com/website-auditing-tools-checking-issues/) .
+ Now, there are tons of [tools you can use to test your website](https://www.makeuseof.com/website-auditing-tools-checking-issues/) .
 However, most of them usually don’t come cheap.
 But fortunately, you can test your site easily with the Windows Internet Information Services (IIS) Manager.
 The best part is that it’s free of charge.

 To add and test a website using the IIS tool, follow these steps: